Anne with an E: Season 3

 In the third season, topics such as identity, feminism, bullying and gender parity were explored.
 The third season also focused on residential schools and treatment of Indigenous people in Canada's history.

 Release

-The series initially premiered on March 19, 2017, on CBC and aired on a weekly basis, the season finale airing on April 30, 2017.
+The series initially premiered on March 19, 2017, on the CBC and aired on a weekly basis, the season finale airing on April 30, 2017.
 The series debuted on Netflix on May 12, 2017, under the title Anne with an E.

-On August 3, 2017, CBC and Netflix renewed the series for a 10-episode second season, which premiered on Netflix on July 6, 2018, and on CBC on September 23, 2018.
+On August 3, 2017, the CBC and Netflix renewed the series for a 10-episode second season, which premiered on Netflix on July 6, 2018, and on the CBC on September 23, 2018.
 CBC adopted the Anne with an E name beginning in the second season.

-In August 2018, CBC and Netflix renewed the series for a 10-episode third season, which premiered on September 22, 2019, on CBC and was released on Netflix on January 3, 2020.
+In August 2018, the CBC and Netflix renewed the series for a 10-episode third season, which premiered on September 22, 2019, on CBC and was released on Netflix on January 3, 2020.